Deferred Poisoning: Making the Model More Vulnerable via Hessian Singularization: Experiments

 \subsection{Comparison with backdoor attacks}

-Similar to DPA, models attacked by backdoor attacks behave normally during the training phase.
-Backdoor attacks are executed by introducing specific backdoors into the training samples, which prompts the model to learn the relationship between the backdoor and a designated label.
-This leads to the model exhibiting abnormal behavior during the testing phase when it encounters the trigger.
-However, DPA does not implant specific Trojans, more generally, its goal is to make poisoned models particularly vulnerable, primarily by making them more susceptible to adversarial attacks even random noise.
+Models attacked by backdoor attacks behave normally during the training phase, but make mistakes when encounter trigges.
+However, DPA does not implant specific Trojans, more generally, its goal is to make poisoned models particularly vulnerable.

 Table \ref{tab:backdoor} demonstrates that even when the attack success rate (ASR) is very high, backdoor attacks do not render the model more vulnerable.
-This indicates that the aggressiveness of deferred poisoning attack is insidious and unique, it can make the model more vulnerable while ensuring normal model performance, bringing unforeseen potential harm to machine learning.
+This indicates that the aggressiveness of DPA is insidious and unique, it can make the model more vulnerable while ensuring normal model performance, bringing unforeseen potential harm to machine learning.